sharesight/enforce-package-dependency-version/README.md

 yarn jest:tdd
 ```

-## Release
+## Build & Release

+#### Prepare Build

+1. Deicde on a semver, eg. `1.2.3`.
+2. Bump this version in `package.json` file—just for the sake of it.
+3. Bump this version in `.github/workflows/package-enforcement.yml` file.
+4. Bump this version in `README.md` file.
+5. `yarn build` and commit that change into a PR.

+#### Create the Release

 Manually build a New Release: [here](https://github.com/kylorhall/enforce-package-dependency-version/releases/new)

-1. Deicde on a semver like `v1.2.3`
+1. Enter your tag based on the semver.
+    - Your tag should be prepended with a `v`, eg. `v1.2.3`.
+    - Do not use `@latest` tag,
-2. :warning: Point the release to the correct commit (not _main_). `@latest` isn't used.
+2. :warning: Point the release to the correct commit (not _main_)!
-3. Bump this version in `package.json` file—just for the sake of it.
-4. Bump this version in `.github/workflows/package-enforcement.yml` file.
-5. Bump this version in `README.md` file.
+3. Enter a title naming the release (eg. `v1.2.3: Brief description of changes`)
+4. Enter a fuller description—link to commits, PRs, etc.
+5. Release!